anurag-b-cumu/product-return/README.md

   - Handles non-linear relationships well.
   - Reduces overfitting through ensemble learning.
 - **Usage**:
-  - **How it is used**: The Random Forest model is trained using features such as `Product Name`, `Product Price`, `Purchased Item Count`, and `Refund on Return`.
+  - **How it is used**: The Random Forest model is trained using features such as `Product Name`, `Product Price`, `Purchased Item Count`, `Return Item Count` and `Refund on Return`.
 During prediction, it calculates the return probability by evaluating the input product details encoded into numeric form and averaged contextual features like price, purchase count, and refund amount.
   - **Training Process**: The dataset is split into training and testing sets.
 The model learns patterns from the training set by creating multiple decision trees and combining their predictions to reduce overfitting and improve accuracy.
 The target variable, `Returned`, is binary (0 for not returned, 1 for returned).
   - **Prediction Parameters**:
     - Product Name (encoded)
     - Average Product Price
     - Average Purchased Item Count
+    - Average Return Item Count
     - Average Refund on Return
   - **Input Required**: A valid product name present in the dataset.
 The model uses the encoded product name along with averaged contextual feature values to predict the return probability.